-Regarding potentially harmful ingredients you might find in mouthwash, the pros say to stay away from alcohol used as an ingredient.
+Regarding potentially harmful ingredients you might find in non gum-friendly mouthwash, the pros say to stay away from alcohol used as an ingredient.
 While it is found in many formulations currently available, it can be abrasive on the gums, causing dry mouth and irritation.
 It can also remove some good-for-you bacteria in your mouth, which is actually detrimental to your gum and teeth health.

-What’s more is that the mouthwash should be alkaline.
+What’s more is that the ideal gum-cleaning mouthwash should be alkaline.
 “When a mouthwash is alkaline, it will help neutralize the pH of the mouth,” says Dr. Kahng.
 On the pH scale, lower numbers are more acidic, while higher numbers are more alkaline.
-“The pH at which cavities form is 5.5, and our goal is minimize the amount of time our enamel spends in the lower pH ranges, as low or acidic pH's will essentially dissolve enamel,” she adds.
+“The pH at which cavities form is 5.5, and our goal is to minimize the amount of time our enamel spends in the lower pH ranges, as low or acidic pH's will essentially dissolve enamel,” she adds.